NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/01_ecocomDP_workflow_with_NEON_and_CyVerse.md

 <div id="ds-objectives" markdown="1">

-## Using your NEON_TOKEN with the VICE cloud
+## Using your NEON_TOKEN on an interactive clould platform

-1. In your RStudio session running on the VICE app, type the following in the console to create a new .Renviron file:
+1. In your RStudio session on a cloud platform, such as VICE, type the following in the console to create a new .Renviron file:

     usethis::edit_r_environ()